What to Do if You Don't Like School

 If you don't like school, the first step is finding out why.
 You might not like school because a bully is bothering you, or because a kid you don't like wants to hang around with you.
 Or maybe you don't get along with your teacher.
 You might feel different or worry that you don't have enough friends.

 Sometimes it's a problem with your classes and schoolwork.
 Maybe the work is too easy and you get bored.
 Or maybe the work is too hard, or you don't feel as smart as the other kids.
-Reading may be difficult for you, but you're expected to do a lot of it.
+Reading or math may be difficult for you, but you're expected to do a lot of it.
 You may be getting farther and farther behind, and it may seem like you'll never catch up.
 Maybe you're dealing with worries, stress, or problems that make it hard to concentrate on schoolwork.

 When you stop to think about why you don't like school, you can start taking steps to make things better.